opentable/hapi-hobknob-client/README.md

 hapi-hobknob-client
 ===================

-A Hoobknob client initialisation plugin for Hapi.
+A Hobknob client initialisation plugin for Hapi.
 This is used so the Hobknob client can be initialised as part of the plugin pipeline.

 Usage: